If you are receiving help from social services you have a right to make a complaint if there is something you are unhappy or worried about.

 You may contact us in any way you choose – you don’t have to write it down.
 We will contact you to ask if you would like to meet with social services to discuss your concerns and then write to you when your problem has been resolved.

 If your complaint is about a change to your service, we will usually try to deal with the problem first before making this change.
 If we are unable to postpone the change, we will explain why.

 Can I ask someone to help me with my complaint?

-You have the right to an advocate (someone who will help you state your point of view) If you are under 18 we will usually find you an advocate.
-If you are over 18 we will tell you where to find one.
+You have the right to an advocate (someone who will help you state your point of view).
+If you are under 18 we will usually find you an advocate and if you are over 18 we will tell you where to find one.

 How long will it take?

 An officer will be nominated to investigate your complaint and will contact you within 10 working days of the date of acknowledgement of your complaint, once they have had the opportunity to gain knowledge of your particular case.